mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-moving-from-wordpress.md

 ### Here are a few reasons:

 * Extensibility is bound by the platform's ecosystem.
 Generally speaking.
-* Making themes, despite there being boilerplates, starting points and online resources readily available, was just not pleasurable for me.
+* Making themes was just not pleasurable for me.
 * Performance Quirks.
 * Tooling workflows were not available.
 Or at least using them in this context felt ridiculous.
 * Bloated source code.